-March 27, 1943.
-Having been indoctrinated at U.S. Navy Boot Camp and Gunnery School, I sailed under the Golden Gate Bridge aboard the Liberty ship SS Nathaniel Currier… bound for the South Pacific on a logistical supply run in preparation for the invasion of the Central Solomons.
+27 March 1943 – I was fresh out of U.S. Navy Boot Camp and Gunnery School, and sailing under the Golden Gate Bridge aboard the Liberty ship SS Nathaniel Currier.
+This would be my first wartime sea voyage and all I knew was we were bound for the South Pacific on a logistical supply run in preparation for the invasion of the Central Solomons.

-On June 9, in Noumea, New Caledonia, outside the range of Japanese land-based aircraft, the Currier joined six other ships – three Liberties (U.S. Navy AKs) and three escort vessels – and together they formed U.S. Navy Task Unit 32.4.4.
-Destination: Guadalcanal.
+9 June, Noumea, New Caledonia – Just outside the range of Japanese land-based aircraft, the Currier joined six other ships – three Liberties (U.S. Navy AKs) and three escort vessels – and together they formed U.S. Navy Task Unit 32.4.4.
+Now we knew our destination: Guadalcanal.

 16 June – One week later 1350 hours, the Currier received a Condition “Very” Red signal with orders to get underway immediately.
 Out of the sky appeared a formation of Japanese dive bombers.
 Within minutes, the Task Unit was under heavy enemy fire and the sky was filled with dogfights and flak from ship and ground guns.
 The battle raged on for hours.
 The first enemy plane gunned down from the Nathaniel Currier was by Gunner Duane Curtis.
 When the air attack was over, the Liberty USS Celeno (AK-76) was bombed, beached and burning.
 (Photo: Gunner Duane Curtis, SS Nathaniel Currier, downed the first enemy plane during the 16 June 1943 air attack.
 Photo courtesy Duane Curtis.)